Maria Titarenko: Singing career

 While working at the factory Titarenko participated in amateur performances, singing Oksana in the opera by the Ukrainian composer Semen Hulak-Artemovsky “Zaporozhets beyond the Danube”.
 She won three times in city amateur competitions in Sevastopol and in the All-Crimean Amateur Olympiad in Simferopol.

 After graduating from Baku Musical College in 1942, Titarenko was transferred to study at the conservatory.

 In 1943, Titarenko became a soloist of the Baku Opera House.
 She appeared on the stage of the Baku Opera House in the role of Nigar.

 In 1945, Titarenko voiced Gulchohra performed by Leyla Badirbeyli in the film "Arshin Mal Alan".

 In the 1950s and 1960s Titarenko became the prima of the Baku opera scene.
-During 25 years of stage work she sang 36 leading roles, including Nigar, Tatiana, Iolanta, Mikaela and Snegurochka.
+During her 25 years of stage work she sang 36 leading roles, including Nigar, Tatiana, Iolanta, Mikaela and Snegurochka.
 She performed six roles in Azerbaijani language.

 In 1961, Titarenko was awarded a title of an Honored Astist of Azerbaijan SSR.

 She left the stage in 1969, but her voice of the prima remained until the age of 84 when she still performed a part in the opera Vagif.

 Maria Titarenko died on 26 September at the age of 85 in Baku, and was buried in Baku.